-The aim of the subject is that the students get to know the basics of modern building physics, the theory of the heat conduction, convection, heat radiation, heat transport processes, the tech-nical alternatives of the heat loss reduction of building and building constructions, the role of outdoor and indoor environment-related boundary conditions in building physical calculations and the method of determining these parameters, the analytical calculations of the of heat transport, the theory and practical application of non-steady-state, transient, non-linear and multi-dimensional heat transport processes, as well as conjugated heat-moisture and air transport simulations, and basics of city-scale building-physics.
+The aim of the subject is that the students get to know the basics of modern building physics, the theory of the heat conduction, convection, heat radiation, heat transport processes, the tech-nical alternatives of the heat loss reduction of buildings and building constructions, the role of outdoor and indoor environment-related boundary conditions in building physical calculations and the method of determining these parameters, the analytical calculations of the of heat transport, the theory and practical application of non-steady-state, transient, non-linear and multi-dimensional heat transport processes, as well as conjugated heat-moisture and air transport simulations, and basics of city-scale building-physics.
 (3 credits)

-Geodynamics

-BMEEOGMMS51
+Geodynamics BMEEOGMMS51

 The subject focuses on the understanding of dynamic effects that are transferred from the geological environment to the engineering structures.
 The students are getting familiar with geophysics, rock stress and its interpretation and graphic representation, local and world-scale (Word Stress Map).
 The deformations caused by seismic waves in igneous, metamorphic and sedimentary rocks also form part of the subject, as well as deformations caused by historic earthquakes.
-A main topic is the understanding of the Earth's
+A main topic is the understanding of the Earth's structural geology and seismicity with special emphasis on the Carpathian basin.
+The lectures will help in learning the detection methods of seismic waves and acquire the information content of the seismograms.
+By completing the course the students will able to determine the parameters that are necessary for appropriate seismic design.
+Engineering seismological approach will help the students to place the structures in the geological environment allowing the minimal risk and reducing the cost by proper seismic design.
+(3 credits)

-Materials' science for civil engineers BMEEOEMMS52
+Materials' science for civil engineers

+BMEEOEMMS52

 Main objective of this subject is to learn a wide range of special material properties used for structural design.
-Within this subject special material properties and material processes are taught including: definition of performance based material properties, role of micro-structure of materials to their properties, related physical-chemical processes, possibilities in modelling, re-lationship of sustainability - durability - service life, possibilities of nanotechnology in civil engineering, (3 credits)
+Within this subject special material properties and material processes are taught including: definition of performance based material properties, role of micro-structure of materials to their properties, related physical-chemical processes, possibilities in modelling, re-lationship of sustainability - durability - service life, possibilities of nanotechnology in civil en-gineering, possibilities in reuse and recycling in civil engineering.
+(3 credits)

-FEM for Civil Engineers BMEEOTMMS51
+FEM for Civil Engineers

+BMEEOTMMS51